Marine Propellers

 At Rice Propulsion, we specialize in manufacturing fixed-pitch marine propellers for all types of vessels.
 Our extensive range includes various models and sizes, expertly crafted from bronze and stainless steel to deliver exceptional durability and reliability, even in the most demanding conditions

-We provide customized propellers suitable for all kinds of ships and applications, from yachts, ferries, cargo vessels, workboats and fishing vessels to research and navy vessels.
+We provide customized ship propellers suitable for a wide range of applications, including yachts, ferries, cargo vessels, workboats, fishing vessels, research vessels, and navy vessels.

 Bronze Propellers.